The-Ofek-Foundation/CodeTester/README.md

 public class SampleTester extends CodeTester {
 ```
 <ol start="2">
-	<li>Create your public test methods with descriptive method names starting with "_test".
+	<li>Create your public test methods with descriptive method names starting with an underscore ("_").
 Make sure they have no parameters.</li>
 </ol>

 ```java